wbleonard/atlas-migration-toolkit/README.md

 A set of tools to help those migrating from the Community Edition of MongoDB to [Atlas](https://www.mongodb.com/cloud/atlas).

 ## Cluster Stats
 The [cluster-stats.js](cluster-stats.js) script executes various MongoDB Shell commands to summarize your existing MongoDB environment.
 This is not a intended as a sizing exercise, but rather a simple utility to help you map your existing runtime environment to its Atlas equivalent.
-Simply the script in your shell as follows:
+Simply run the script in your shell as follows:

 ```
 PRIMARY> load('cluster-stats.js')